2016 United Kingdom European Union membership referendum: Petition for a new referendum

-Within hours of the result's announcement, a petition, calling for a second referendum to be held in the event that a result was secured with less than 60% of the vote and on a turnout of less than 75%, attracted tens of thousands of new signatures.
+Within hours of the result's announcement, a petition, entitled "EU Referendum Rules triggering a 2nd EU Referendum" and calling for a second referendum to be held in the event that a result was secured with less than 60% of the vote and on a turnout of less than 75%, attracted tens of thousands of new signatures.
 The petition had actually been initiated by someone favouring an exit from the EU, one William Oliver Healey of the English Democrats on 24 May 2016, when the Remain faction had been leading in the polls, and had received 22 signatures prior to the referendum result being declared.
 On 26 June, Healey made it clear on his Facebook page that the petition had actually been started to favour an exit from the EU and that he was a strong supporter of the Vote Leave and Grassroots Out campaigns.
 Healey also claimed that the petition had been "hijacked by the remain campaign".
 English Democrats chairman Robin Tilbrook suggested those who had signed the petition were experiencing "sour grapes" about the result of the referendum.
 It attracted more than four million signatures, meaning it was considered for debate in Parliament;

 this debate took place on 5 September 2016.

 On 27 June 2016, David Cameron's spokesperson stated that holding another vote on Britain's membership of the European Union was "not remotely on the cards".
 Home Secretary Theresa May made the following comment when announcing her candidacy to replace Cameron as Conservative leader (and hence as Prime Minister) on 30 June: "The campaign was fought ... and the public gave their verdict.
 There must be no attempts to remain inside the EU ... and no second referendum. ...
 Brexit means Brexit."
 The petition was rejected by the government on 9 July.
 Its response said that the referendum vote "must be respected" and that the government "must now prepare for the process to exit the EU".